Today I want to start a series on the common types of drills you’ll find in bootcamp workouts.

 I usually use EMOMs with ladder drills, low reps or short distance running.
-I share some more examples at the end.
+I’ll share some more examples at the end of this post.

 Longer rounds: EMOMs don’t need to always be 1 minute rounds.
 You might do every second minute on the minute so that they can get more done in each round.

 Mash ups: Rather than doing the same thing each round, have each round be a different exercise/drill.

 For example: Minute 1: Sprint, Minute 2: 20 KB Swings, Minute 3: 12 HRPU, Minute 4: back to sprints.

 Use with other drills: Add a bit of chaos to your workout.
 You could have a circuit where every 5 minutes on the minute clients have to drop and do 5 burpees before continuing on with the circuit.

 Here is a really basic example of an EMOM drill, clients complete 5 reps of each exercise each minute for 5 minutes.
 That’s 5 rounds total.

 - 5x HRPU

 - 5x Squat Thrust

 You could make this harder by increasing the reps of each exercise by 1 each round.